 Dr. Megan Rudock, Ph.D., Wake Forest University

-Dr. Rudock is a member of the teaching faculty in the Chemistry Department at Wake Forest University where she has primarily been teaching Everyday Chemistry, General Chemistry and Biochemistry.
+Dr. Rudock is a former member of the teaching faculty in the Chemistry Department at Wake Forest University where she taught Everyday Chemistry, General Chemistry and Biochemistry.

 Meet The Mentors

 Wake Forest University graduate with a degree in Medicinal Chemistry and Drug Discovery.
 She contributed to research projects concerning both drug design and synthesis as well as crystallographic structure determination.
 Carly's pursuing a PhD at West Virginia University, with a focus on organometallic chemistry and catalysis.